iamwalter/azure_app_config/README.md

 1. (simple) Use the connection string which can be obtained from the App Configuration Dashboard under 'Access keys'.
 If the connection string is invalid or not specified, an ArgumentError will occur.

-2. (complex) Use the factory constructor `AzureRemoteService.customAuthentication()` which enables you to provide a custom way of signing requests.
+2. (complex) Use the factory constructor `AzureAppConfig.customAuthentication()` which enables you to provide a custom way of signing requests.

 ## Example
-Example 1: Creating an instance of AzureRemoteService
+Example 1: Creating an instance of AzureAppConfig

 ```dart
 import 'package:azure_app_config/azure_app_config.dart';